SABLE: Secure And Byzantine robust LEarning: Empirical Evaluation

 \subsection{ML Performance of \algoname{}}

-In this section, we evaluate the performance of \algoname{} in terms of \textbf{learning accuracy}.
+In this section, we evaluate the performance of \algoname{} in terms of learning accuracy.
 We consider three datasets of increasing difficulty, namely MNIST, Fashion-MNIST, and CIFAR-10, on which we train three models of increasing complexity.
 The empirical results on MNIST with $f = 5$ and CIFAR-10 with $f = 2$ are displayed in Figure~\ref{fig:plots_main}.
 We present the remaining plots in Appendix~\ref{app_exp_results}.
+Due to space limitations, we are unable to include all experiments for the remaining values of $f$ we have tested.
+Therefore, we show in Appendix~\ref{app_exp_results} the results for $f \in \{3, \dots, 7\}$ on MNIST, $f \in \{3, 5, 7\}$ on Fashion-MNIST, and $f \in \{3, 4\}$ on CIFAR-10.
+The missing plots convey the same observations made hereafter.

-\textbf{MNIST.} Our algorithm manifests strong robustness to Byzantine nodes, consistently against four Byzantine attacks and in both Byzantine regimes (refer also to Figures~\ref{fig:plots_mnist_f=3_hetero} and ~\ref{fig:plots_mnist_f=5_hetero} in Appendix~\ref{app_exp_results}).
-In fact, despite using a much smaller bit precision (2 vs 32 bits), \algoname{} matches the learning performance of its non-private (and full-precision) counterpart Robust-DSGD, without leaking any information to the server.
-This highlights the practical relevance of our solution, and suggests that its security cost compared to Robust-DSGD is very low in most settings.
-We also observe that the robustness cost of our algorithm compared to its non-robust counterparts is also negligible.
-Indeed, as shown in Figure~\ref{fig:plots_main}, \algoname{} is able to yield similar accuracies to Byzantine-free HE-DSGD (and even DSGD), while tolerating 5 Byzantine nodes among $n = 15$.
-It is important to note that the slight difference in the performances of DSGD and HE-DSGD is only due to the much smaller bit precision $\delta = 2$ used by the latter algorithm.
-Furthermore, we discuss in Appendix~\ref{app_sec_clamp} the importance of appropriately setting the value $C$ of the clamp parameter, and its effect on the performance of \algoname{}.
+\textbf{MNIST.} First, our algorithm manifests strong robustness to Byzantine nodes, consistently against all four Byzantine attacks (see also Figure~\ref{fig:plots_mnist_f=5_hetero} in Appendix~\ref{app_exp_results}).
+Second, despite using a much smaller bit precision (2 vs 32 bits), \algoname{} matches the learning performance of its non-private (and full-precision) counterpart Robust-DSGD, while preserving the privacy of the nodes.
+This highlights the practical relevance of our solution, and suggests that its privacy cost compared to Robust-DSGD is low in most settings.

-Finally, we note that subsampling is a solution that works very well empirically.
-Indeed, despite taking into account fewer vectors, \algoname{}-SUB still showcases similar ML performances to the original algorithm while aggregating less ciphertexts.
+We also observe from Figure~\ref{fig:plots_main} that the robustness cost of our algorithm is also negligible.
+Indeed, despite the incorporation of \aggregator{} instead of averaging, \algoname{}-0B is still able to match the performance of HE-DSGD (and even DSGD) in executions where all nodes are correct, while simultaneously protecting against five Byzantine nodes.
+The slight difference between the performances of DSGD and HE-DSGD is only due to the much smaller bit precision $\delta = 2$ used by the latter algorithm.
+Finally, we note that subsampling is a solution that works well empirically.
+Indeed, despite taking into account fewer vectors, \algoname{}-SUB still showcases similar accuracies to the original algorithm while aggregating less ciphertexts.